-Mr. Jefferson's Exoneration
+Mr. Scott's Exoneration

-83. After Defendant Watts's and his crew's corruption came to light, on September 12, 2017, Mr. Jefferson joined a group of similarly situated innocent victims, and together they filed a Consolidated Petition for Relief from Judgment and to Vacate Convictions Pursuant to 735 ILCS 5/2-1401 ("Consolidated Petition").
+83. After Defendant Watts and his crew's corruption came to light, on September 12, 2017, Mr. Scott joined a group of similarly situated innocent victims and, together, filed a Consolidated Petition for Relief From Judgment and To Vacate Convictions Pursuant to 735 ILCS 5/2-1401 ("Consolidated Petition").